Sarita-Joshi/note-to-knowledge/README.md

 ## Author

-Built as part of a personal Mini Project Series focused on experimenting with AI, LLMs, and data-driven systems.
+Built as part of a personal Mini Project Series focused on building E2E Applciations with AI, LLMs, and data-driven systems.